artic-network/civet/docs/report_docs.md

 A comma separated string containing the column headers of metadata to show on the phylogeny.
 They will be shown to the right of the corresponding tip, and can be drawn from the query csv or the background metadata csv.

 The default is to place the text found in the appropriate entry in the metadata into the tree.
-However, by using --colour-by the data can be shown as coloured tips instead.
+However, by using **--colour-by** the data can be shown as coloured circles instead.
 A colour scheme can also be provided, as long as it is matplotlib compatible (see https://matplotlib.org/3.1.1/gallery/color/colormap_reference.html for a list of approved colour maps).
 The default is "Paired".

 To use colour-by, provide a comma separated string of fields.
 To add the colour scheme, use a ":" or a "=".
 For example: